What is COMPASSS?

 The members of the COMPASSS Steering Committee set the overall direction of the organization and oversees the work of the Management Team.
 Members of the Steering Committee are elected from the Advisory Board by the Advisory Board.

-- Konan Anderson SENY KAN (University of Otago, New Zealand): vice-chair of Steering Committee
+- Konan Anderson SENY KAN (University of Otago, New Zealand): co-chair of Steering Committee

 - Adrian DUŞA (University of Bucharest, Romania)